hariramprasanth/ARGO-CD/README.md

 1. To install Argocd Apps Run `kubectl apply -f nginx-app.yaml`
 2. The nginx-app file have the declartive config for the argocd app
 3. It has the source configs which refers to the github repo where the manifest files are stored

+Note: For helm based app do `hard refresh`